EVerest/everest-core/everestrs/everestrs/README.md

   - The `enable_external_mqtt` is ignored for Rust modules.
 If you want to interact with MQTT externally, just pull an external mqtt module (for example the really excellent [rumqttc](https://docs.rs/rumqttc/latest/rumqttc/)) crate into your module and use it directly.
-This is a concious decision to future proof, should everst at some point move to something different than MQTT as transport layer and for cleaner abstraction.
+This is a conscious decision to future proof, should EVerest at some point move to something different than MQTT as transport layer and for cleaner abstraction.

 ## Status